 The Primary Care Track at UVM was established in 1978 and provides excellent training to prepare residents for careers in primary care.
-There are 3 spots per year in this track and it has it’s own NRMP number in the match.
+There are 3 spots per year in this track, and it has its own NRMP number in the match.
 Participation in the primary care track offers more training in the fundamentals of outpatient medicine and advanced concepts in primary care practice.
 Residents in the primary care track have 6-8 additional weeks of ambulatory electives and clinic time per year.
-In addition, the group participates in a monthly conference with dinner provided to discuss important topics in primary care (chosen by the residents) and also to discuss changes and improvements that should occur in the clinic.
-The primary care track residents are scheduled to be in the same clinic group which allows for easier scheduling of special primary care activities and educational sessions.
+In addition, the group participates in a monthly conference with food provided to discuss important topics in primary care (chosen by the residents).
+The primary care track residents also take part in quarterly lunch meetings to discuss changes and improvements that should occur in the clinic.
+The primary care track residents are primarily scheduled to be in the same clinic group which allows for easier scheduling of special primary care activities and educational sessions.
 Ample opportunities exist for research, quality improvement projects, population health, addiction medicine and teaching all under the supervision of faculty experts in these domains.

 Each year, the primary care track residents and primary care track faculty gather for a day at a faculty member’s home or a local venue for a daylong retreat.
 Senior level primary care residents develop the agenda with the assistance of the faculty and prior topics have included updates in primary care medicine, career options in primary care in addition to time for wellness.